KarusRU/Do-You-Love-Me/README.md

 !!!
 Make sure to enter your Discord webhook!
-Press Ctrl + F and search for "Discord Webhook here" in LoveMe.html. !!!
+Press Ctrl + F and search for "Discord Webhook here" in LoveMe.html and every file is in same folder !!!

 When someone enters their nickname and clicks "Yes", you'll receive a notification on your Discord webhook.
 To customize the message you receive, search for "Discord Message" in LoveMe.html.